steveiliop56/google-assistant/README.md

 # Run the code

-To run the code just enable the virtual enviroment with this command `source env/bin/activate`inside your google assistant directory.
+To run the code just enable the virtual enviroment with this command `source env/bin/activate` inside your google assistant directory and then type `cd env/bin'.

 Now you can run this command for word detection:
 `googlesamples-assistant-hotword`